uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 ![maybe redux has been a mistake all along](images/redux-meme.png)

-React Redux still remains the best tool for implementing the flux architecture for now.
-However, React has its own nice API for handling global state management - [Context API](https://reactjs.org/docs/context.html).
-With the introduction of `useContext()`, this api becomes pretty easy to use in React.FC.
+React Redux still remains the best tool for implementing the "global state management" (or in a more accurate term, "flux architecture")  for now.
+However, React has its own nice API for handling the global state management - [Context API](https://reactjs.org/docs/context.html).
+With the introduction of `useContext`, this API becomes pretty easy to use in React functional components.

-### A Glimpse of useContext()
+### A Glimpse of useContext

 ```jsx
 const messageContext = React.createContext();